inasafe/inasafe/docs/source/developer-docs/platform_windows.rst

 Install an SVN client
 .....................

-The test data for Risk in a Box is hosted on an svn server, so to obtain it you first need to install an SVN client.
+The test data for |project_name| is hosted on an svn server, so to obtain it you first need to install an SVN client.
 Start by downloading `this installer
 <http://sourceforge.net/projects/win32svn/files/latest/download>`_ (it is
 about 4.8mb to download).